TIGRENT INC. AND SUBSIDIARIES

 We consider all highly liquid instruments with an original maturity of three months or less to be cash or cash equivalents.
 We continually monitor and evaluate our investment positions and the creditworthiness of the financial institutions with which we invest and maintain deposit accounts.
 We utilize Certificate of Deposit Account Registry Service (CDARS) to reduce banking risk for a portion of our cash in the United States.
-The CDARS balance was $1.0 million on September 30, 2014 and $2.0 million on December 31, 2013.
+The CDARS balance was $2.0 million and $0.0 at December 31, 2013 and 2012, respectively.
 Within a CDAR are numerous individual investments all below the FDIC limits thus one hundred percent insuring that portion of our cash.

 Restricted cash balances consist primarily of funds on deposit with credit card and other payment processors and cash collateral with our purchasing card provider.
 These balances do not have the benefit of federal deposit insurance and are subject to the financial risk of the parties holding these funds.
 Restricted cash balances held by credit card processors are unavailable to us unless, and for a period of time after, we discontinue the use of their services.
-The hold back percentages are generally five percent of the monthly credit card charges that are held for nine months.
+The hold back percentages are generally five percent of the monthly credit card charges that are held for six months.
 The cash collateral held by our charge card provider is unavailable unless we discontinue the usage of the purchasing card.
 Because a portion of these funds can be accessed and converted to unrestricted cash in less than one year in certain circumstances, that portion is considered a current asset.

 Financial Accounting Standards Board (“FASB”) Accounting Standards Codification (“ASC”) Subtopic 820-10, Fair Value Measurements, clarifies the definition of fair value, establishes a framework for measuring fair value and expands the disclosure on fair value measurements.
 ASC 820-10 defines fair value as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
 ASC 820-10 also establishes a fair value hierarchy which requires an entity to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.